Chapter 2: Etiology of Adult Sexual Offending

 - How sexual behavior is learned and, more specifically, the role of punishment (e.g., what punishment is most effective, when and how punishment should be administered) and reinforcement (including the lack of reinforcement for nonoffending sexual behaviors).

-2 Feminist theorists argue that all pornography is violent because it is based on the sexual exploitation and degradation of women.
+2 Some feminist theorists argue that all pornography is violent because it is based on the sexual exploitation and degradation of women.

 Aigner, M., Eher, R., Fruehwalk, S., Forttier, P., Gurierrez-Lobos, K., & Dwyer, S.M.
 (2000).
 Brain abnormalities and violent behavior.
 Journal of Psychology and Human Sexuality, 11, 57–64.